-Lokrum’s Botanics – The Legacy of Maximilian von Habsburg
+Lokrum’s botanics – The legacy of Maximilian von Habsburg

-The landscaping, greenery and plant life on Lokrum is a botanists’ dream come true and feels particularly well-selected to match the island’s environs.
+The landscaping, greenery and plant life on Lokrum are a botanists’ dream come true.
+The Benedictines planted its first gardens in the 11th century and cultivated decorative species.

 The island boasts over 500 species of trees and shrubs, a greenhouse containing over 200 succulents and a garden established by Dr. Sc.
 Lav Rajevski, former senior scientist of the Biological Institute in Dubrovnik.
 The island is also under the care of a botanist and a part-time gardener.

-Game of What?
+Game of what?

 Close to the visitors’ centre is Lokrum Island’s stunning monastery complex.